mattermost/docs/source/boards/templates.rst

 Share a template
 ----------------

-If you'd like to re-use a board, you can export it and then import the archive file in the channel of your choosing.
+If you'd like to re-use a board as a template, you can export it and then import the archive file in the channel of your choosing.

 To do this, select the **...** in the toolbar at the top of the board.
 Then select **Export board archive**.
 Download the archive file.
 Navigate to the channel where you'd like to add the exported board.
-Select the gear icon next to your profile avatar, and choose **Import archive**.
+Select the Gear icon next to your profile avatar, then choose **Import archive**.
 The board you created will be added to this channel.

 Card templates
 --------------